Should hypermobile people do Yin Yoga?

 - For external rotation at the hips, which is deeper Winged Dragon or Ekapadasirsasana?

 - For extension of the spine, which is deeper Seal or Wheel?

 - For flexion for the spine, which is deeper Butterfly or Suptakurmasana?

 We could go on and on: Yin Yoga’s Snail pose is not nearly a deep spinal flexion as Ashtanga’s Karnapidasana pose.
 In each instance, the Yin Yoga asana does not take a hypermobile student close to her end range of movement, but that can happen in the more active practices, which involves dynamic stresses of the joints at their extreme positions.
 Dropping back into the Wheel pose, a common Ashtanga practice, is not a great idea for someone who is hypermobile.

 Many people are hypermobile and are asymptomatic: they live full, healthy lives with no problem and don’t need to be fixed or pampered.
 Others do need to take great care.
 The reality is, we cannot treat everyone the same.
-There is a spectrum of hypermobility, and the best we can do is help students know where they are on this spectrum so that they can figure out for themselves what is appropriate.
+There is a spectrum of hypermobility and a variety of causes.
+The best a teacher can do is help students know where they are on this spectrum so that they can figure out for themselves what is appropriate.